davidosomething/vopen/README.md

 - CHANGED - remove bash error modes (v0.1.0)
 - CHANGED - no --nofork mode for nvim either (v0.0.10)
-- CHANGED - detect when nvim is used and default to serverless since there is no server mode (v0.0.9)
+- CHANGED - detect nvim and default to serverless since there is no server mode (v0.0.9)

 ### 2015-10-02